Physician Assistant Preprofessional Program

 University of Iowa PA graduates continue to score in the upper percent on the profession’s National Certifying Examination.
 Their first-time pass rate is 99 percent; the national average is 85 percent.

-The Physician Assistant Program is part of the University's Carver College of Medicine.
-The program's courses are taught by the college's full-time faculty members and often include both PA and Doctor of Medicine (MD) students.
+The Physician Assistant Program is part of the University's Roy J. and Lucille A. Carver College of Medicine.
+The program's courses are taught by the college's full-time faculty members and the PA didactic curriculum is fully integrated with the medical school.
 The program also has close ties to University of Iowa Hospitals and Clinics, one of the nation’s largest public university teaching hospitals.

 Students choose PA studies because it offers exciting work in a medical field.
 Income potential is excellent, and it's not difficult to change or add specialties.
 The profession also offers flexibility in personal schedules, including family time.